What Agile Project Management Looks Like in Real Life

 ❖ Responding to change over following a plan

-Within the Agile methodologies, two are recognized as the most productive: Scrum and Kanban.
+The two most recognized within the Agile methodologies are Scrum and Kanban.
 Before I discuss them, keep in mind that the main advantage of Agile is to be adaptable without losing efficiency.
-Therefore, its guidelines aren’t meant to be followed rigidly and without taking other factors into account, but to give the team a stable roadmap.
-After all, if you obey all the rules, you miss all the fun.

 How Scrum works

 Quality work is everyone’s responsibility.
 Therefore, this methodology focuses on team harmony and usefulness.
 Scrum teams are self-organizing and cross-functional.
-Self-organizing teams choose the best way to get their work done, rather than being led by outsiders.
-Cross-functional teams have all the skills needed to get the job done.

 • Product Owner (PO): The PO is responsible for understanding business and market requirements.
 This person represents the interests of the customer and communicates the vision of the product.
 They receive input from users and stakeholders, manage priorities, respond to team inquiries about requirements, and define acceptance criteria.